 5. No Screening Process or Rental Application

 A lack of vetting is a huge red flag.
-Landlords usually ask for references, proof of income, credit reports, and possibly a background check.
+Landlords usually ask for references, proof of income, and credit reports, and may even require you to know how to pass a background check.
 If someone is ready to rent to you after one conversation, it's a sign that they’re not interested in who you are but just in your money!

 Pro Tip: Be skeptical of any landlord who doesn’t request basic information.
 Real property owners have a vested interest in protecting their investment and will want to know you’re a reliable tenant.